shouqalbdrani/Task-Build-an-Interactive-Login-page-UI-in-Figma-and-Jetpack-Compose/README.md

 ## How to Run the Project

-Open your emulator and Navigate to the file that name MainActivity.kt app/src/main/java/com/example/uitestfigma/MainActivity.kt and ru
+Open your emulator and Navigate to the file that name MainActivity.kt using this path app/src/main/java/com/example/uitestfigma/MainActivity.kt and run it